 - CIA Evil, FBI Good: The CIA doesn't mind collateral damage, nor killing children.
 That is what disgusts Ray.

-- Dirty Business: How Ned Trent viewed the killing.
+- Dirty Business: How Ned Trent views killing.

 - Dirty Cop: Trent is getting paid by Leon Sr. to protect the organization from Quick.